-The Vancouver law firm Bull Housser Tupper published the article The Harvest Date that Never Was: Property Tax Assessment of Developing Farms.
-However, since Bull Housser Tupper merged with Norton Rose Fulbright, this article is no longer available.
+Mondaq has the article The Harvest Date that Never Was: Property Tax Assessment of Developing Farms, which was previously on the Bull Housser Tupper website.

 The law firm Miller Thomson included an analysis of our case in the LexisNexis® Agricultural Law Netletter Issue 331 (pdf).